phalcon-orphanage/docs/ru/api/Phalcon_Cli_Router.rst

 :raw-html:`<a href="https://github.com/phalcon/cphalcon/blob/master/phalcon/cli/router.zep" class="btn btn-default btn-sm">Source on GitHub</a>`

 Phalcon\\Cli\\Router is the standard framework router.
 Routing is the process of taking a command-line arguments and decomposing it into parameters to determine which module, task, and action of that task should receive the request

 .. code-block:: php

     <?php

     $router = new \Phalcon\Cli\Router();

-    $router->handle(array(
+    $router->handle(
+        [
-    	'module' => 'main',
+            "module" => "main",
-    	'task' => 'videos',
+            "task"   => "videos",
-    	'action' => 'process'
+            "action" => "process",
-    ));
+        ]
+    );

     echo $router->getTaskName();